Gurrt/software-process/assignment-2/assignment2_combined.md

 implement the software during the implementation phase.
 This practice is sub-optimal because it leads to a situation in which there are intermediaries and artifacts between the clients and the team that will implement the product.
-In scrum, although the requirements are gathered by the *product owner*, the development team which will implement the product is involved in the creation of the backlog.
+In Scrum, although the requirements are gathered by the *product owner*, the development team which will implement the product is involved in the creation of the backlog.

-On the other hand, scrum can be more wasteful than RUP.
-Scrum works with smalls teams and big projects require more than one scrum team working on it.
-This means that those teams would have each one their own *scrum master* who will act as facilitator and a *product owner* who will talk with the clients.
+On the other hand, Scrum can be more wasteful than RUP.
+Scrum works with smalls teams and big projects require more than one Scrum team working on it.
+This means that those teams would have each one their own *Scrum master* who will act as facilitator and a *product owner* who will talk with the clients.
 This situation will lead to role duplicity which is not optimal at all.
-It is true that given the case, the scrum master and the product owner can be shared between different teams but if teams belong to different organizations or divisions will not happen.
-RUP only has one management team which is an improvement in terms of waste over scrum.
+It is true that given the case, the Scrum master and the product owner can be shared between different teams but if teams belong to different organizations or divisions will not happen.
+RUP only has one management team which is an improvement in terms of waste over Scrum.

 Scrum also focuses on small iterations of the product: features are added iteration after iteration.
 The client then will not receive the